arighi/virtme-ng/README.md

    # vmlinux available in the system.
 ```

- - Connect to a simple remote shell (`socat` is required):
+ - Connect to a simple remote shell (`socat` is required, VSOCK will be used):
 ```
-   # Start the vng instance with vsock support:
+   # Start the vng instance with server support:
-   $ vng --vsock
+   $ vng --server

    # In a separate terminal run the following command to connect to a remote shell:
-   $ vng --vsock-connect
+   $ vng --client
 ```

  - Run virtme-ng inside a docker container: